google/go-cloud/README.md

 -   Connecting to MySQL databases
 -   Server startup and diagnostics: request logging, tracing, and health checking

+## Contributing

+Thank you for your interest in contributing to Go Cloud! :heart:

+Everyone is welcome to contribute to Go Cloud, whether it's in the form of code, documentation, bug reports, feature requests, or anything else.
+We encourage you to experiment with Go Cloud and make contributions to help evolve it to meet your needs!

+The GitHub repository at [google/go-cloud](https://github.com/google/go-cloud) currently contains [Google Cloud Platform](http://cloud.google.com) and [Amazon Web Services](http://aws.amazon.com) implementations as examples to prove everything is working.
+Unfortunately, we cannot support every cloud provider directly from the project.

+If you create a repository that implements the Go Cloud interfaces for other cloud providers, let us know!
+We would be happy to link to it here and give you a heads-up before making any breaking changes.

+See [the contributing guide](./CONTRIBUTING.md) for more details.

 ## Code of Conduct